leandro/elastic-schema/README.md

     gem install elastic-schema

+## Usage

+Firstly, load the gem in your Gemfile:

+    gem "elastic-schema", :git => "git://github.com/leandro/elastic-schema.git"

+Then, run bundle install in your app root directory and just run:

+    eschema -h 127.0.0.1:9201 -s directory/where/your/es/schemas/are/ create

+For further information just run:

+    eschema --help

 ## Contribute

 If you want to contribute, please fork this project, make the changes and create a Pull Request mentioning me.